rgreenblatt/dotfiles/README.md

 Consider installing some of the rust binaries to a global bin directory so that sudo aliases don't cause ls to fail etc.
 Considering installing [cling](https://github.com/root-project/cling#installation).
-Consider installing lld (the LLVM Linker) and setting it as default using update alternatives.
+Consider installing lld (the LLVM Linker) and setting it as default using `update-alternatives`.